Independence Day is one of Mexico’s biggest and most-proud-to-be-Mexican of holidays.

 This recital occurs all over Mexico at the same time on Independence Day Eve: delegados, mayors and even the president reciting the famous battle cry that Hidalgo gave in 1810, which stirred the people into battle and eventually led to the independence of a nation.

-The Independence Day celebrations in Ajijic last around a week, starting with the Regata de Globos the weekend before.
+The Independence Day celebrations in Ajijic last around a week and incorporate the Regata de Globos.

 September 16 Parade Route